InvincibleJuggernaut/Letios/_posts/2020-08-22-Decepti(c)on.md

 The problem with this one is that a pie chart should be used only to depict parts of a whole and all the parts must add upto 100%.
 <br>

-Another example with correct adding up of percentages but wrong visuals (because a picture says a lot more than words ?)
+Another example with correct adding up of percentages but wrong visuals. (because a picture says a lot more than words ?)

 ![](https://raw.githubusercontent.com/InvincibleJuggernaut/Letios/master/assets/img/Post%201/Pie_chart_3.png){: .mx-auto.d-block :}

 The above graph shows 74% as greater than 3/4 of the total area, 21% greater than 1/4 of the area and 5& almost tending to 15% mark.
 <br>

-Another bad example combined with crappy labelling of the data :
+Another bad representation combined with crappy labelling of the data :

 ![](https://raw.githubusercontent.com/InvincibleJuggernaut/Letios/master/assets/img/Post%201/Pie_chart_2.png){: .mx-auto.d-block :}